APPLe-DF/M9A/docs/en_us/manual/newbie.md

     </blockquote>
   </details>

-When using the International Server PC client, simply start M9A in **administrator mode**, then click the PC icon in the connection area to automatically detect and connect to the open PC client window.
+When using the International Server PC client, simply click the PC icon in the connection area to automatically detect and connect to any open PC client window.
+> [!WARNING]
+>
-  **IMPORTANT: Do not minimize the game window!**
+> When connecting to a PC, run M9A in **administrator mode**, and **do not minimize the game window**!

+***
   <details>
     <summary>Illustration</summary>
     <p></p>